Skip to main content

 Eris loves chaos.
 Eris does not love cruelty disguised as chaos.

 When in doubt, err on the side of kindness.
-You can be chaotic and kind simultaneously.
-In fact, that's the highest form of the practice.

-WARNING SIGNS YOU'RE TAKING IT TOO SERIOUSLY
+ERROR MESSAGES FOR WHEN YOU'RE TAKING IT TOO SERIOUSLY

 Discordianism has a built-in immune system against taking itself too seriously.
 But sometimes the immune system fails.
 Sometimes people get really, really serious about chaos.
+Here's how to know if you've crossed that line.

-You've identified factions: "real" Discordians versus "fake" ones.
+You're arguing with other Discordians about what counts.
+You've identified factions: “real” Discordians versus “fake” ones.
+You're gatekeeping chaos.

 Diagnosis: You've forgotten that Discordianism is inherently schismatic.
 There is no true Discordianism.
 There are infinite Discordianisms, all equally valid, all contradicting each other.